whyiremixwomen index

 Release Notes

 Why I Hate Women by Pere Ubu.
 It is not a collection of simple remixes but a radical reinterpretation of some of the songs.
 Originally released for mail order and concert merchandise sales only on Oct 5 2006, it is now being distributed through commercial channels by Smog Veil in the USA.
-The remixers are Keith Moliné, Michele Temple and Dids (Pere Ubu's soundman).
+The remixers are Keith Moliné, Michele Temple and Gagarin (Pere Ubu's soundman).
 Also included is an alternative album mix by David Thomas.

-Keith describes his remixes
+Keith describes his remixes:

 Moon, I'm Comin' Home is a re-configuration of elements from 2 Girls, Caroleen, My Boyfriend's Back and Synth Farm.
 The result is 12-tone Systems Prog, a curiously under-explored genre.
 Created through the magic of hard-disk editing on an ailing Mac.